vijayprabhu04/devops-oct-2023/03-terraform/01-hands-on/6-aws-resources/Example7/Readme.md

 # What are we doing with this code?
- - Using this code we are creating EC2 instance in AWS cloud platform.
+* Using this code we are creating security group in AWS cloud platform
- - Additionally we will be using variables.
+* Create new EC2 instance attached with newly created security group and tags
- - We can create multiple tfvars files as per requirement and pass those from command line.
+* Using count argument to create more the one resource.

 # Steps to execute this code?
 * `terraform init`